Online shopping to breathe new life into run-down sheds

 LONDON Owners of run-down warehouses on the edge of European cities could be sitting on goldmines because online shopping will force firms to seek distribution sites closer to customers who think speedy delivery is the norm.

-In an increasingly fierce market where the likes of Amazon (AMZN.O) and Tesco (TSCO.L) pledge next-day or same-day delivery in specific time slots, warehouse rents could rise 40 percent over the next decade, property consultant CBRE (CBG.N) said.
+In an increasingly fierce market where the likes of Amazon and Tesco pledge next-day or same-day delivery in specific time slots, warehouse rents could rise 40 percent over the next decade, property consultant CBRE said.

 "We are very much looking at owning warehouses around major conurbations."